pollfish/docs/ios.md

 }
 ```

-You can also get informed about the price and type of survey (playful or not) that was received by listening and reading the relevant notification object.
-Price is shown in USD (estimated based on daily exchange currency).
+You can also get informed about: the price and type of survey (playful or not) that was received by listening and reading the relevant notification object.
+Price is shown in USD cents (estimated based on daily exchange currency).

 <span style="text-decoration: underline">Objective-C:</span>